GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 }
 ```

-`Message Evets` present a structured and efficient way to facillitate communication across various parts of an application, by offering a level of decoupling that enhances code maintainability and readability. `Message Events` are best suited for cross application communication.
-Note that we should only use Unity/C# `actions`, `events`, and `delegates` within a feature restricted scope (i.e. within the prefab heirarchy of a specific feature/Controller), and all other communication across the application should rely on `Message Events`.
+`Message Events` present a structured and efficient way to facilitate communication across various parts of an application, by offering a level of decoupling that enhances code maintainability and readability. `Message Events` are best suited for cross application communication.
+Note that we should only use Unity/C# `actions`, `events`, and `delegates` within a feature restricted scope (i.e. within the prefab hierarchy of a specific feature/Controller), and all other communication across the application should rely on `Message Events`.

 # Conclusion

-Ahdering to this project's coding standards ensures a cohesive, efficient, and maintainable development environment.
+Adhering to this project's coding standards ensures a cohesive, efficient, and maintainable development environment.
 A meticulous approach to project organization makes our codebase navigable, which accelerates onboarding and collaborative productivity.
 Moreover, by leveraging core architectural components like `StateMachines`, `Services`, `EntityServices`, and `Message Events`, developers are empowered to craft scalable and modular features, enhancing both performance and flexibility.
-Abiding by these principles guarantees optimal code quality and robust application behaviour, benefitting both developers and end-users alike.
+Abiding by these principles guarantees optimal code quality and robust application behaviour, benefiting both developers and end-users alike.